webforj/webforj-documentation/docs/addons/table/table_columns.md

     }
 ```

-In this example, the "Product Name" column uses a custom value provider to format the product names before display.
-The `formatProductName()` function dynamically transforms raw data into a more readable representation.
+In this example, a column will attempt to access data from a JSON object, rendering it only if the data is not null.

 ## Pin Direction